-Percentage of working age people who are self-employed, 2011-2021
+Percentage of working age people who are self-employed, 2012-2022

-- Lower proportion of people in the county with level 4 qualifications than nationally, and a higher proportion with no or low qualifications (see pie chart top). - A higher proportion of people are selfemployed than the national average, and rates are rising (see chart above). - Employment in Health and social care, and Wholesale, retail and motors dominates in the county (see chart middle right). - Higher percentage of part-time workers in the county compared to the national average (see chart bottom right)
+- Lower proportion of people in the county with level 4 qualifications than nationally, and a higher proportion with no or low qualifications (see pie chart top). - A higher proportion of people are selfemployed than the national average, and rates are rising, compared to a national decrease (see chart above). - Employment in Health and social care, and Wholesale, retail and motors dominates in the county (see chart middle right). - Higher percentage of part-time workers in the county compared to the national average (see chart bottom right)

-Workforce projections for East Sussex (dwelling-led) - projected number of economically active people aged 16-74 [see note 18]
+Workforce projections for East Sussex (dwelling-led) - projected number of economically active people aged 16-74 [see note 17]